chriseldredge/Lucene.Net.Linq/README.markdown

 Upcoming features
 -----------------

-* Ability to provide boost options for sorting by score
 * Support "primary key" to replace existing documents to prevent duplicates
 * Ability to specify optional cache warming queries to run when searcher is reloaded
 * Support for more LINQ expressions